Diversity, Inclusion, and Sustainability in Nursing Education Award

 • Address sustainability

-2. Influencing Others – Serves as an opinion leader and recognized advocate for diversity, inclusion, and sustainability resulting in significant organizational or community impact.
+2. Influencing Others – Serves as an opinion leader and recognized advocate for inclusive excellence, belonging, and sustainability resulting in significant organizational or community impact.

 Below are examples of how the awardee might influence others and create change.